-Hume's concept of criticism is not interchangeable with either aesthetics or philosophy of art.
+Hume’s concept of criticism is not interchangeable with either aesthetics or philosophy of art.
 These now-familiar labels were not available to Hume when he published his Treatise in 1739 and 1740.
 The Abbé Charles Batteux did not defend the idea of grouping the arts together in an investigation of fine art until 1746.
-Hume knew and drew from the French tradition leading to and following from Batteux's work.
-Under this influence, his essays occasionally refer to the “the finer arts” of painting, music, sculpture, and poetry (CL, 158; SOT 278; OT, 264).
-He never uses the expression “fine art” and he was probably not aware of Alexander Baumgarten's Reflections on Poetry of 1735, the work that introduced the term “aesthetics.”
-The thesis that aesthetic judgments are completely distinct from moral judgments would not receive its modern formulation until Immanuel Kant's Critique of Judgment (1790), after Hume's death in 1776.
-So Hume's aesthetics occupies a pivotal niche between the appearance of fine art theory and Kant's defense of an independent aesthetic judgment in the Critique of Judgment – a defense clearly influenced by Kant's reading of Hume's essays and An Enquiry Concerning the Principles of Morals.
+However, Hume knew and drew from the French tradition leading to Batteux’s work.
+Under this general influence, his essays occasionally refer to the “the finer arts” of painting, music, sculpture, and poetry (CL, 158; SOT 278; OT, 264; C, 289).
+There is no direct evidence that Hume read Batteux, but they agree in identifying the fine arts as “arts of luxury” that exist primarily for the sake of our enjoyment (C, 289).
+Although contemporaries such as Alexander Gerard and Lord Kames (Henry Home) both use the phrase “fine art,” Hume’s books and letters never use that expression.
+Hume was probably not aware of Alexander Baumgarten’s Reflections on Poetry of 1735, the work that introduced the term “aesthetics.”
+The thesis that aesthetic judgments are completely distinct from moral judgments would not receive its modern formulation until Immanuel Kant’s Critique of Judgment (1790), after Hume’s death in 1776.
+So Hume’s reflections on aesthetics occupy a pivotal niche between the appearance of fine art theory and Kant’s defense of an independent aesthetic judgment in the Critique of Judgment – a defense clearly influenced by Kant’s reading of Hume’s essays and An Enquiry Concerning the Principles of Morals.

-Hume's theory is most firmly rooted in the work of Joseph Addison and Francis Hutcheson.
+Hume’s theory is most firmly rooted in the work of Joseph Addison, Francis Hutcheson, and, to a lesser extent, Shaftesbury (Anthony Ashley Cooper).
+The specific connections are detailed in Kivy (2003), Townsend (2001), and Costelloe (2007).
 From the older tradition, elegantly expounded by Addison in numerous essays written between 1709 and 1715, Hume retains the idea that the values within the scope of criticism are essentially pleasures of the human imagination.
-Although Hume acknowledges cases where beauty seems a merely sensory pleasure, he emphasizes beauty's status as a cognitive pleasure.
-Taking beauty as his paradigm case of such a value, Hume combines Addison's theory of taste as an operation of imagination with Hutcheson's proposal that emotions are the foundation of moral judgment.
-Elaborating on the “inner sense” theory, Hume endorses Hutcheson's stance on the general question of the nature of both moral and aesthetic value.
+Although Hume acknowledges cases where beauty seems a merely sensory pleasure, he emphasizes beauty’s status as a cognitive pleasure.
+Taking beauty as his paradigm case of such a value, Hume combines Addison’s theory of taste as an operation of imagination with Hutcheson’s proposal that emotions are the foundation of moral judgment.
+Elaborating on the “inner sense” theory, Hume endorses Hutcheson’s stance on the general question of the nature of both moral and aesthetic value.
 Value judgments are expressions of taste rather than reasoned analysis.
 Values cannot be addressed except in the context of a general theory about our shared human nature.
 Although recognition of aesthetic and moral beauty is a manifestation of taste (and perhaps they cannot ultimately be distinguished from one another), taste must not be dismissed as subjective, idiosyncratic preference.

 Thus, the two essays that appear to summarize Hume’s aesthetics are best understood as applications of a larger philosophical account of human nature, including our social nature.
 The construction of each essay suggests a purpose of working out details of the larger project in the face of an obvious counterexample.
 Those counterexamples are the relativity of taste (SOT) and the pleasure we take in tragic fiction (OT).
 Yet their limited purpose does not detract from their continuing importance.
 They provide insight into perennial problems and so serve as the historical foundation for subsequent attempts to defend a subjectivist aesthetic theory.